facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "scale"
 	- 3-vector
 	- The default scale to be used for the stage.
-"use absolute scale"
-	- boolean
-	- Whether the scale used is absolute or should be relative to (Hadamard product with) scene scale.
 "margin"
 	- double
 	- Distance margin for collision calculations.